 Sanding vs. screening

 All wood floors are protected by a clear coating that eventually becomes scratched, scuffed and dull.
-But as long as the damage is shallow—in the coating and not in the wood itself—you can renew the floor by adding a new coat of polyurethane right over the old finish.
+Hardwood floor refinishing can help you get rid of those unsightly scratches and marks.
+But as long as the damage is shallow—in the coating and not in the wood itself—you can renew the hardwood floor by adding a new coat of polyurethane right over the old finish.

-This article will show you how to do just that.
-As with any wood-finishing project, 90 percent of this job is preparation.
+This how to refinish wood floors article will show you how to do just that.
+As with any wood floor refinishing project, 90 percent of this job is preparation.
 You have to thoroughly clean the floor, touch up any deep scratches and roughen the existing finish with sanding screens so the new finish will adhere well.
-Expect to spend at least one full day on this prep work.
+Expect to spend at least one full day on this prep work for refinishing hardwood floors.
 The recoating itself usually takes less than an hour.

 Recoating takes a lot less time, skill and money than full-scale sanding and refinishing.
 And although roughing up the existing finish creates plenty of dust, it’s still much less messy than sanding down to bare wood.
-There’s another advantage: Every time you sand a floor down to bare wood, you remove some of the wood.
+There’s another advantage you need to know when learning how to sand hardwood floors: Every time you sand a floor down to bare wood, you remove some of the wood.
 A solid wood floor can be sanded several times before that’s a problem.
 But laminated floors (glue-down or floating floors) have only a thin layer of good-looking wood veneer over a plywood-like base.
 The veneer can be sanded once or twice—after that, sanding will expose the plywood core beneath.

 Where recoating won’t work